tktracker/IntuneDocs/intune/enrollment/troubleshoot-ios-enrollment-errors.md

 Renew the APNs certificate, and then re-enroll the device.

 > [!IMPORTANT]
 > Make sure that you renew the APNs certificate.
 Don't replace the APNs certificate.
-If you replace the certificate, you have to re-enroll all iOS devices in Intune.
+If you replace the certificate, you have to re-enroll all iOS/iPadOS devices in Intune.

 - To renew the APNs certificate in Intune standalone, see [Renew Apple MDM push certificate](apple-mdm-push-certificate-get.md#renew-apple-mdm-push-certificate).
-- To renew the APNs certificate in Office 365, see [Create an APNs Certificate for iOS devices](https://support.office.com/article/Create-an-APNs-Certificate-for-iOS-devices-522b43f4-a2ff-46f6-962a-dd4f47e546a7).
+- To renew the APNs certificate in Office 365, see [Create an APNs Certificate for iOS/iPadOS devices](https://support.office.com/article/Create-an-APNs-Certificate-for-iOS-devices-522b43f4-a2ff-46f6-962a-dd4f47e546a7).

 ### XPC_TYPE_ERROR Connection invalid